-The stories of the Tree of Life cross many cultures, in many forms.
-Even in Taoist tales, we have a special peach tree that bears a fruit that bestows immortal essence.
+The stories describing the Tree of Life are found across many cultures, in many forms.
+Even in Taoist tales, we have the spiritual peach tree that bears a fruit that bestows immortal essence.

-In the fractal pattern of life, we are one with the Tree of Life, the fruit: the seeds of our own change.
+In the fractal pattern of life, we are one with the Tree of Life, the fruit: the seeds of our change.
 To eat of oneself: is to partake of the nature -the flesh- of every being.
-This is the path of growing into our connected nature.
+We are connected to all life in this universe.
 Every religion has variations of this tale, be it Christian when one partakes of Christ’s flesh or a Taoist biting into the immortal peach.